MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/upgrade.md

 - Strat_SB_Admin
 ms.custom:
 ms.assetid: c62b5f6a-bdbe-4ac1-aabf-89e560e64a26
-description: "Summary: Learn about the things you should consider when you plan an upgrade to Skype for Business Server 2015.
-Download a free trial of Skype for Business Server 2015 from the Microsoft Evaluation center at: https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server."
+description: "Summary: Learn about the things you should consider when you plan an upgrade to Skype for Business Server 2015."
 ---

 # Plan to upgrade to Skype for Business Server 2015

 Summary: Learn about the things you should consider when you plan an upgrade to Skype for Business Server 2015.
-Download a free trial of Skype for Business Server 2015 from the Microsoft Evaluation center at: [https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server](https://www.microsoft.com/evalcenter/evaluate-skype-for-business-server).

 As part of your plan to upgrade to Skype for Business Server 2015, use this topic to understand the recommended upgrade paths to Skype for Business Server 2015, how the In-Place Upgrade works, what the supported coexistence scenarios are, and what the upgrade process looks like.